nathancartlidge/powertoys-run-unicode/README.md

 ## Installation
 ### Automatic Installation (`winget`)
-*(TODO: This doesn't work yet, sorry)*
+*This doesn't work yet, sorry!*

 ### Manual Installation
+1. Go to the [latest release](https://github.com/nathancartlidge/powertoys-run-unicode/releases/latest) and download the `.zip` file that matches your architecture - this is probably `x64` if you are unsure.
-1. Close PowerToys
+2. Close PowerToys
-2. Locate your plugin installation folder: for me, this was `~\AppData\Local\Microsoft\PowerToys\PowerToys Run\Plugins`
+3. Locate your plugin installation folder: for me, this was `~\AppData\Local\Microsoft\PowerToys\PowerToys Run\Plugins`
-3. Download the latest release from the sidebar *(TODO: These don't exist yet, sorry)*
-4. Extract this folder into the plugins folder
+4. Copy the plugin folder (`UnicodeInput`) from the release into this folder (such that the path `...\PowerToys Run\Plugins\UnicodeInput\` exists)
-5. Open PowerToys, and enable the plugin!
+5. Open PowerToys and enable the plugin!
 6. 🥳

 ## Development / Contributing
 - This project is based upon dotnet version 8.0.x - to work on it, you will likely want a similar configuration.
 - You may wish to update the libraries in `src/libs` with copies from your own machine - these can be found in the root directory of your PowerToys installation.
+- Please write unit tests for any functionality you add

 ## Attribution
 - Initial project structure based upon [ptrun-guid](https://github.com/skttl/ptrun-guid) by `skttl`